 - Project Year: 2008

 The Science Centre is constructed of 10 modular blocks that connect to form a ring-shaped building.
-This shape and the maritime power and mass of the individual blocks resemble the character of the historical, urban waterfront development.
+This shape and the maritime power and mass of the individual blocks resemble the character of the historical, urban waterfront development.– OMA Architects

 Hamburg Science Center Images

-The complex, comprising of the Science Center, Aquarium, and Science Theatre, is located at the entrance to the Magdeburger harbour and sits at the end point of an urban axis from the inner Alster to the river Elbe.
-Situated on the waterfront in close proximity to container and cruise ships, the building marks the connection between the harbour and the city.
+The complex, comprising of the Science Center, Aquarium, and Science Theatre, is located at the entrance to the Magdeburger harbor and sits at the endpoint of an urban axis from the inner Alster to the river Elbe.
+Situated on the waterfront in close proximity to container and cruise ships, the building marks the connection between the harbor and the city.

 The exhibition space also works on a modular principle similar to the building.
 This gives the curators of the space a great deal of freedom and flexibility.
-A variety of subjects will be able to go on display making the exhibition centre a stage for not only scientific research but also for all aspects of our modern life.
+A variety of subjects will be able to go on display, making the exhibition center a stage for not only scientific research but also for all aspects of our modern life.

 The Science Center addresses not only environmental issues but also programmatic sustainability.

-With three terraces surrounding the building, the Science Centre allows access to the Hamburg city centre as well as to the West and East sides of the Magdeburg harbour.
+With three terraces surrounding the building, the Science Centre allows access to the Hamburg city center as well as to the West and East sides of the Magdeburg harbor.
 This three-way axis will link the various parts of the city and bring new life into the Hafencity.
-It enables direct interaction between visitors and passers-by functioning as an urban stage.
-Various events taking place on top of the individual plateaus of the building as well as the restaurants on the terrace of the Belle Etage will stimulate activity in the Hafencity.
+It enables direct interaction between visitors and passers-by, functioning as an urban stage.
+Various events taking place on top of the individual plateaus of the building, as well as the restaurants on the terrace of the Belle Etage, will stimulate activity in the Hafencity.